prep and serving icon.Prep & Serving

 But when you’re looking to take your mouth on a flavor adventure, there’s nothing quite like whipping up your very own rub.
 You never know when you’ll hit that magic combination that becomes your signature seasoning.

-If you’ve got anything you’d like to say about BBQ rubs, or about this article, please take a minute and leave a comment or drop a line.
+If you’ve got anything you’d like to say about BBQ rubs, or this article on how to make a dry rub, please take a minute and leave a comment below.
 We’re always happy to hear your thoughts whether you agree or disagree with anything we’ve said.
-Maybe you’ve got a tip to help us all out as we craft our own rubs?
+Or maybe you’ve got a tip to help us all out as we craft our own rubs?
 Please share!

 See you in the backyard, my friends!